gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 ### <a id="annotations-for-function-implementation"></a>Annotations for Function Implementation

-The following example shows how Spring Data for VMware GemFire's Function annotations are used to expose POJO methods as GemFire Functions:
+The following example shows how [spring-data-gemfire-name]'s Function annotations are used to expose POJO methods as [vmware-gemfire-short-name] Functions:

 ```highlight
 @Component